 Despite its prime location and high influx of visitors, prices in Frankfurt are not among the highest in Europe.
-Cities like London, Zurich or Oslo are certainly much more expensive than Frankfurt.
+Cities like London, Zurich or Oslo are certainly much more expensive than it.

-Food is certainly the cheapest cost you will have while traveling to Frankfurt.
+Food is certainly the cheapest cost you will have while traveling to Germany.
 You can easily find decent budget meals for under 10 euros in many locations in Frankfurt.

-Accommodation can be quite expensive in Frankfurt, but it will also depend on the season.
-Winter is the cheapest season to visit Frankfurt.
+Accommodation can be quite expensive in the city, but it will also depend on the season.
+Winter is the cheapest season to visit most large cities in Germany.
 There are a good number of hotels offering affordable rooms for 2 people under 70 euros.

-Transport is relatively expensive in Frankfurt.
+Transport is relatively expensive in the city and out of it.
 While train is the most expensive, it is also the most pleasant way to travel around Germany.
-There are also also low cost airlines and cheap bus companies like Flixbus connecting Frankfurt to other cities and countries.
+There are also also low cost airlines and cheap bus companies like Flixbus connecting this part of Germany to other cities and countries.